 In addition to the home based counseling, the Court contracted with the Lelia L. Payton Counseling Center to provide individual counseling services to adjudicated youth.
 Individual counseling sessions were tailored to address the specific needs of the youths.
 The individualized care included a psychological assessment and clinical evaluation.
 A structured treatment plan was developed including social, psychological, and behavioral goals.
 Models of treatment utilized were Cognitive Behavioral, Cognitive Problem Skills, Conflict Resolution, Interpersonal Skills and Solution Focused.
-The Lelia L. Payton Counseling Center provided services to six (6) males and no females during 2018.
-These services were comprised of seventy-seven (77) group or individual sessions and thirtyfour sessions involving parents. thirty-four (34) individual counseling sessions.
+The Lelia L. Payton Counseling Center provided services to six (5) males and no females during 2019.
+These services were comprised of ninety-five (95) group sessions, forty-nine (49) sessions involving parents and twenty-three (23) individual counseling sessions.